CESNET/eInfra-docs/docs.it4i/general/job-submission-and-execution.md

 $ qsub -A OPEN-0-0 -q qprod -l select=64:ncpus=24,walltime=03:00:00 ./myjob
 ```

 In this example, we allocate 64 nodes, 24 cores per node, for 3 hours.
-We allocate these resources via the qprod queue, consumed resources will be accounted to the Project identified by Project ID OPEN-0-0.
-The jobscript 'myjob' will be executed on the first node in the allocation.
+We allocate these resources via the `qprod` queue, consumed resources will be accounted to the project identified by Project ID `OPEN-0-0`.
+The jobscript `myjob` will be executed on the first node in the allocation.

 ```console
 $ qsub -q qexp -l select=4:ncpus=24 -I
 ```

 In this example, we allocate 4 nodes, 24 cores per node, for 1 hour.
-We allocate these resources via the qexp queue.
+We allocate these resources via the `qexp` queue.
 The resources will be available interactively.

 ```console
 $ qsub -A OPEN-0-0 -q qnvidia -l select=10:ncpus=24 ./myjob
 ```

 In this example, we allocate 10 NVIDIA accelerated nodes, 24 cores per node, for 24 hours.
-We allocate these resources via the qnvidia queue.
-The jobscript 'myjob' will be executed on the first node in the allocation.
+We allocate these resources via the `qnvidia` queue.
+The jobscript `myjob` will be executed on the first node in the allocation.

 ```console
 $ qsub -A OPEN-0-0 -q qfree -l select=10:ncpus=24 ./myjob
 ```

 In this example, we allocate 10 nodes, 24 cores per node, for 12 hours.
-We allocate these resources via the qfree queue.
-It is not required that the project OPEN-0-0 has any available resources left.
+We allocate these resources via the `qfree` queue.
+It is not required that the project `OPEN-0-0` has any available resources left.
 Consumed resources are still accounted for.
-The jobscript myjob will be executed on the first node in the allocation.
+The jobscript `myjob` will be executed on the first node in the allocation.

-All qsub options may be [saved directly into the jobscript][1].
-In such cases, it is not necessary to specify any options for qsub.
+All `qsub` options may be [saved directly into the jobscript][1].
+In such cases, it is not necessary to specify any options for `qsub`.

 ```console
 $ qsub ./myjob